lharries/stripe-promocode-generator/README.md

 A Python tool to generate multiple Stripe promotion codes in bulk.

+It's designed to be run as a CLI tool, but can also be used as a Python package.

 ## Usage

 You can run the tool in 3 ways: